-The timing of revenue and profit recognition may be significantly affected by the new Standard
+The timing of revenue and profit recognition may be significantly affected by the new Standard and, in some cases, profit recognition.

-Whereas previously IFRSs allowed significant room for judgement in devising and applying revenue recognition policies and practices, IFRS 15 is more prescriptive in many areas relevant to the media sector.
-Applying these new rules may result in significant changes to the profile of revenue and, in some cases, profit recognition.
 This is not merely a financial reporting issue.
 As well as preparing the market and educating analysts on the impact of the new Standard, entities will need to consider wider implications.
 Amongst others, these might include: